Dayton Flyers men's basketball: Don Donoher era (1964–1989)

-The Jim O'Brien era
+Jim O'Brien era (1989–1994)

 Following three successive losing seasons, Donoher retired after the 1988–89 season.
 He was succeeded by Jim O'Brien, former head basketball coach at Wheeling Jesuit University.
 The Flyers won the MCC conference tournament in 1990, and defeated Illinois in the first round of the NCAA tournament before bowing out to eventual Final Four participant Arkansas in the second round, 86–84.
 The Flyers moved to the Great Midwest Conference in 1993, but produced a dismal 1–23 conference record over their two seasons of league play.
 O'Brien was dismissed following the 1993–94 season after successive 4–26 and 6–21 seasons, their worst in modern school history.

-The Oliver Purnell era
+Oliver Purnell era (1994–2003)

 Dayton turned to Old Dominion head basketball coach Oliver Purnell to resurrect their moribund basketball program.
 The dissolution of the Great Midwest Conference in 1995 and subsequent snub by former conference mates in joining the new Conference USA further complicated Purnell's rebuilding task.
 In 1995 the Flyers accepted an invitation to join the A10, where they remain today.
 Purnell guided the Flyers to the 1998 NIT, the school's first post-season appearance in eight seasons.
 Purnell would lead the Flyers back to the NCAA tournament in 2000 following the Co-SIDA Classic Championship, an 11–5 conference record and non-conference victories over #12 ranked Kentucky, New Mexico, and rival Marquette.
 Purnell's 2000–01 team earned the program's first national ranking for the school since 1974 following victories over #12 UConn and #6 Maryland in the 2000 Maui Invitational Tournament.
 Dayton would go on to reach the quarterfinals of the 2001 NIT.
 Dayton would again make the NIT field in 2002.
 The 2002–03 season would mark the completion of Purnell's rebuilding project as the Flyers compiled a 24–6 record and reached as high as #16 in the AP Poll following victories over #21 Cincinnati, #13 Marquette, and two wins over #25 St Joseph's en route to their first Atlantic 10 championship.
 The Flyers earned a #4 seed in the 2003 NCAA tournament, but fell to Tulsa in the first round.
 Following the season, Purnell accepted an offer to become the Clemson head basketball coach.